Health, Safety & Insurance

 Insurance & Medical Issues Abroad

-WWU requires that students engaged in international educational activities obtain appropriate study or travel abroad health insurance before travel outside the U.S. per POL-U2101.01 Traveling Abroad for Educational Experiences.
+WWU requires all students participating in international educational activities to obtain study or travel abroad health insurance before travel outside the United States per POL-U20.11 Traveling Abroad for Educational Experiences.
 This includes both credit-bearing and non-credit programs.
+Please review WWU Study Abroad Fees to understand how these requirements apply to your program.

 If you have medical needs, please tell your program director or program provider so that they can best support you.
 The Centers for Disease Control offers resources for study abroad students.
 If you have specific concerns related to your health or insurance coverage before you depart, schedule an appointment with your advisor.
 For questions about non-credit travel insurance requirements, contact the EdAbroad office via email or call + 1 360-650-3298, and we will get back to you.